siduction/sidu-manual/data/en/0201-cd-content_en.md

 LibreOffice is pre-installed as office software.
 Dolphin, Thunar, and PCManFM are available as file managers.

-Connman or Network Manager is available for network and internet configuration.
+Network Manager, Connman or iwd is available for network and internet configuration.
+The WLAN daemon used is `iwd`.

-Xorg and NoX are delivered with [IWD](0502-inet-iwd_en.md#iwd-instead-of-wpa_supplicant) as wireless daemon.
-It can be configured via [nmtui/nmcli](0501-inet-nm-cli_en.md#network-manager-command-line-tool) or [iwctl](0502-inet-iwd_en.md#iwd-instead-of-wpa_supplicant).

 For disk partitioning, [cfdisk](0314-part-cfdisk_en.md#partitioning-with-fdisk), [gdisk and cgdisk](0313-part-gdisk_en.md#partitioning-with-gdisk), and [GParted](0312-part-gparted_en.md#partitioning-with-gparted) are supplied.
 Gparted also provides the ability to resize NTFS partitions.